 For self-studies for the beginners, Uusi kielemme is a great start.
 All the information is legitimate and often used in daily conversations.

-If you work at a shop, this article will help you with the most common phares used in customer service situations.
+If you work at a shop, this article will help you with the most common Finnish phrases used in customer service situations.

-If you want to polish your Finnish and even learn basic sentences and know how to use them in daily life, Iltasatu is a great site to go.
+If you want to polish your Finnish and know how to use basic sentences in daily life, Iltasatu is a great site to visit.
 There you can find stories for children, written in a much simpler way.
 One story a day is good for the soul!